graphaware/neo4j-importer/README.md

- -i,--input <arg>        use given directory to find input files -o,--output <arg>       use given directory to output auxiliary files, such as statistics -r,--properties <arg>   use given file as neo4j properties
+ -i,--input <arg>        use given directory to find input files -o,--output <arg>       use given directory to output auxiliary files, such as statistics -r,--properties <arg>   use given file as neo4j properties -c,--cachefile <arg>    use given file as temporary on-disk cache
 ```

 ### Step 8: Further Customization